 - 1 1/2 tbsp tahini

-To prepare the quinoa, rinse 1 cup of quinoa in a sieve under running water for at least 30 seconds to remove the bitter saponins.
-Add to a saucepan with 2 1/4 cups of water.
-Bring to a boil, then turn down the heat and let simmer, with the lid half on.
+- To prepare the quinoa, rinse 1 cup of quinoa in a sieve under running water for at least 30 seconds to remove the bitter saponins.
+Add to a saucepan with 2 cups of water.
+Bring to a boil, then turn down the heat to medium and let simmer, with the lid half on.
 The quinoa will be ready when all the water has evaporated, about 30 minutes.
 When it is finished, turn off the heat and cover to let it 'steam' for a further 5 minutes.
 This step is important in letting the quinoa kernels pop open, creating fluffy quinoa.

 - To prepare the tofu, option to press tofu for 30 minutes beforehand for firmer consistency (see instructions in notes*).
-Cut tofu into rectangles about 1/2" thick.
-Toss with sesame oil and soy sauce or tamari.
-Spread onto an oiled baking sheet and bake at 350 degrees Fahrenheit for 30 minutes.
+Cut tofu into rectangles about 1/4 inch thick.
+Toss with 1/2 tbsp of sesame oil and 1 tbsp soy sauce.
+Spread onto a parchment paper lined baking sheet and bake at 350 degrees Fahrenheit for 30 minutes.
 Option to flip the tofu halfway through the cooking process for even crispiness.

-- If you have a magic bullet, preparing the dressing is as simple as whizzing all the ingredients together.
-Otherwise add all ingredients to a bowl and whisk by hand until the ingredients are incorporated.
+- If you have a small blender, preparing the dressing is as simple as whizzing all the dressing ingredients together.
+Otherwise, mince the garlic and add all ingredients to a mason jar.
+Secure the lid and shake vigorously until well combined.

-When the rice and tofu are done, assemble by serving the rice in a bowl topped with the salad and sunflower seeds.
+- When the quinoa and tofu are done, assemble by serving the quinoa in a bowl topped with the salad and pumpkin seeds.
 Add the tofu and dressing on top.
-Enjoy!

 - Leftovers store well in the fridge for up 5 days.

 Want To Save This Baked Tofu Kale Quinoa Salad Recipe For Later?